-Remove the bearing cavity drain plug (15) and drain the lubricant.
+Remove the bearing housing drain plug (15) and drain the lubricant.
 Clean and reinstall the drain plug.

-Disengage the hardware (17 and 18) and slide the bearing cap (19) and oil seal (6) off the shaft.
+Disengage the hardware (17 and 18) and slide the bearing cap (19) and oil seal (6B) off the shaft.
 Remove the bearing cap gasket (20) and press the oil seal from the bearing cap.

-Place a block of wood against the impeller end of the shaft (24) and tap the shaft and assembled bearings (22 and 25) from the bearing housing.
+Place a block of wood against the impeller end of the shaft and tap the shaft (24) and assembled bearings (22 and 25) from the bearing housing.

-Pry or press the oil seals (6) from the bearing housing.
+Pry or press the oil seals (6 and 6A) from the bearing housing.